Audit slams safety US oversight of Southwest Airlines - RFI

 The regulator said it was monitoring Southwest's completion of a repair assessment program and would ground plans that fail to meet deadlines.

+A Southwest spokeswoman said the report was based on data collected last fall and that the carrier has made "substantial progress" on addressing the issues highlighted in the report.

+Southwest has completed "nose to tail" inspections on 80 of the 88 planes cited in the report and bought more than 3,400 baggage scanners to improve its management of plane weights.

-Southwest did not immediately respond to an AFP request for comment, but told the Washington Post that "the success of our business depends, in and of itself, on the Safety of our operation, and while we work to improve each and every day, any implication that we would tolerate a relaxing of our standards is absolutely unfounded."
+"The success of our business depends, in and of itself, on the Safety of our operation, and while we work to improve each and every day, any implication that we would tolerate a relaxing of our standards is absolutely unfounded," she said.

 © 2020 AFP